-Despite the establishment of differential time courses of ketamine-induced changes in the BOLD signal across the brain, subsequent phMRI studies have focused on a ketamine 'signal model', a single regressor used to quantify the ketamine BOLD response, modelled by a gamma variate (GV) response function (De Simoni et al., 2013; Doyle et al., 2013; Javitt et al., 2018; Stone et al., 2015).
+Despite the establishment of differential time courses of ketamine-induced changes in BOLD signal across the brain, subsequent phMRI studies have focused on a ketamine 'signal model', a single regressor to quantify the ketamine BOLD response, modelled by a gamma variate (GV) response function (De Simoni et al., 2013; Stone et al., 2015; Doyle et al., 2013; Javitt et al., 2018).
 Modelling the neural effect of ketamine with a single time course is an overly simplistic conceptualisation of brain dynamics, reliant on the assumption that a systemic average is representative of regional responses to ketamine.
-The ketamine electroencephalography (EEG) and magnetoencephalography (MEG) literature demonstrates the existence of multiple time courses of neural oscillatory activity with distinctive spatial topographies (Kochs et al., 1996; Lee et al., 2013; Muthukumaraswamy et al., 2015), suggesting that modelling BOLD changes with a single regressor cannot capture the full spectrum of ketamine-induced phMRI changes.
+The ketamine electroencephalography (EEG) and magnetoencephalography (MEG) literature demonstrates the existence of multiple time courses of neural oscillatory activity with distinctive spatial topographies (Muthukumaraswamy et al., 2015; Kochs et al., 1996; Lee et al., 2013), suggesting that modelling BOLD changes with a single regressor cannot capture the full spectrum of ketamine induced phMRI changes.

-Electrophysiological techniques have a distinct advantage over techniques using the BOLD response in that they are a direct measure of neural activity.
+Electrophysiological techniques have a distinct advantage over techniques utilising the BOLD response in that they are a direct measure of neural activity.
 Ketamine stimulates the sympathetic nervous system, resulting in significant increases in heart rate and blood pressure (Liebe et al., 2017).
-Due to its indirect nature, the BOLD signal may be more susceptible to contamination by these physiological effects, as vascular changes modulate the neurovascular coupling characteristics responsible for generating the signal.
+Due to its indirect nature, the BOLD signal may be more susceptible to contamination by these physiological effects, as vascular changes modulate the neurovascular coupling characteristics responsible for the generation of the signal.
 To date, the phMRI literature has not considered the influence of ketamine-induced physiological changes on the phMRI response.
 Thus, the aim of this study was to further investigate ketamine-induced alterations in neural activity using conventional phMRI analysis techniques, applied to fMRI data collected simultaneously with EEG and physiological data.
-Simultaneous EEG/ fMRI offers the ability to discern the temporal and spatial dynamics of neural oscillatory changes as measured by EEG and correlate them with concurrent changes in the BOLD signal.
+Simultaneous EEG/fMRI offers the ability to discern the temporal and spatial dynamics of neural oscillatory changes as measured by EEG and correlate them with concurrent changes in the BOLD signal.

-Materials and methods
+Materials and Methods